dokar3/any/js/README.md

 `/any-service-testing`

-Provides test utilities like `createTestService()` to test services on the node environment.
+Provides test utility functions like `createTestService()` to test services on the node environment.

 `/services`